Krusty-Krab-Caper/krusty-krab-caper/README.md

 Here are the ground rules of this game:

 - No looking at the source code found in the [api-ctf](https://github.com/Krusty-Krab-Caper/api-ctf) repository.
-- No looking at the source code found in the mitm.js tool (It's been obfuscated, but still don't)
+- No looking at the source code found in the mitm.js or chat.js files.

 ### Helpful Resources